MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 MAM Tunnel for iOS is a powerful tool that allows organizations to securely manage and protect their mobile applications.
 The VPN connection for this solution is provided through the Microsoft Tunnel for MAM iOS SDK.

 > [!NOTE]
-> MAM Tunnel for iOS public preview is limited to Line of Business apps integrated with the SDK.
-Edge for iOS public preview coming soon!
+> MAM Tunnel for iOS public preview is limited to Line of Business (LOB) apps integrated with the SDK.
+Edge for iOS public preview is coming in a future release (no ETA).

 To use the MAM Tunnel for iOS during the public preview, you must update your Line of Business (LOB) apps to integrate the following three SDKs.
 You’ll find guidance for integrating each SDK later in this article: